-Chronic sinusitis can be brought on by an infection, by growths in the sinuses (nasal polyps) or by a deviated nasal septum.
-The condition most commonly affects young and middle-aged adults, but it also can affect children.
+Chronic sinusitis can be brought on by an infection, by growths in the sinuses (nasal polyps) or swelling of the lining of your sinuses.
+Also called chronic rhinosinusitis, the condition can affect both adults and children.

 - Nasal obstruction or congestion, causing difficulty breathing through your nose

 - Pain, tenderness and swelling around your eyes, cheeks, nose or forehead

 - Aching in your upper jaw and teeth

 Chronic sinusitis and acute sinusitis have similar signs and symptoms, but acute sinusitis is a temporary infection of the sinuses often associated with a cold.
 The signs and symptoms of chronic sinusitis last at least 12 weeks, but you may have several episodes of acute sinusitis before developing chronic sinusitis.
 Fever isn't a common sign of chronic sinusitis, but you might have one with acute sinusitis.

 - You've had sinusitis a number of times, and the condition doesn't respond to treatment

 - You have sinusitis symptoms that last more than 10 days